Thomas-Chaloner Bisse-Challoner: Career

 He served as a lieutenant in the 1st Dragoon Guards (1809–1812).
 On 26 March 1853 he was commissioned as Lieutenant-Colonel Commandant of the new 3rd Royal Surrey Militia, based in Kingston upon Thames.
 On his retirement from this command he was appointed the regiment's Honorary Colonel on 2 November 1867, a position he held until his death.

 He was appointed a Justice of the Peace (J.P.) of Berkshire (1831) and of Surrey, and a Deputy Lieutenant (D.L.) for Surrey.
 He became High Sheriff of Surrey in 1838.

+Challoner stood at the last minute in the Tory Red interest for Great Grimsby in the general election of 31 July 1830, he was unsuccessful coming fourth with 156 votes.
+The others were Charles Wood, with 227; George Harris, with 215; and George Fieschi Heneage, with 186.

+The Stamford Mercury of August 1830 said that Challoner promised to stand at the next election adding:

+'The whole of the election has been most extraordinary ... and is it not the least strange that in spite of all the influence exercised by the other party ...
+Harris and Challoner, the popular candidates, should have mustered 371, the latter having 156 after a canvass of only 36 hours.'

-He stood for the West Surrey constituency in the 1852 general election but lost with 1385 votes to Evelyn (with 1646 votes) and Henry Drummond (1610 votes) elected as Conservatives.
+He stood again in the 1852 general election for the West Surrey constituency but lost with 1385 votes to William Evelyn (with 1646 votes) and Henry Drummond (1610 votes) elected as Conservatives.

-He was a member of the council and trustee of the Royal Agricultural Society of England from c.
-1839–.
+He was a member of the council and trustee of the Royal Agricultural Society of England from around 1839.
 He was chairman of the Finance Committee, Vice-chairman of the General Derby Committee, and wrote several papers which appeared in the society journal.
 Papers included, Practical instructions for improving and economically maintaining turnpike and parish roads upon the mile system, volume 2, 1841; Report on the Exhibition and Trial of Implements at the Exeter Meeting, volume 11, 1850; and On the Accurate Levelling of Drains, volume 11, 1850.

 Personal life

+He married, firstly, Anne, eldest daughter of Nicholas Loftus Tottenham, formerly an Irish Member of Parliament, in June 1812.

+Lady Blessington circa 1822 when living at Palazzo Belvedere in Naples knew Chaloner Bisse, as he then was known, stating that: His hospitality and kindness made him deservedly respected by all.
+Presumably, this was mutual as he was described in Richard Robert Madden's 1855 biography in a chapter entitled 'Society of the Blessingtons at Naples' as 'among the English who frequented the villa'.